dimenerno/dimenerno.github.io/_posts/2025-07-18-boolean-algebra-en.md

 lang: en
 ---

-> This post was machine translated and has not yet been proofread.
-It may contain minor errors or unnatural expressions.
-Proofreading will be done in the near future.

 ## Boolean Algebra

 Boolean algebra is an algebra consisting of logical operations such as $\lor, \land, \lnot$ defined over $0$ representing false and $1$ representing true.